 - Drainage from the ear

-Your doctor will ask about your symptoms and medical history, and perform a visual exam of the ear, including the ear canal and inner ear, using a lighted device called an otoscope.
+You will be asked about your symptoms and medical history, and perform a visual exam of the ear, including the ear canal and inner ear, using a lighted device called an otoscope.
 If malignant otitis externa is suspected, a CT scan may be necessary.

 This condition can easily be treated, but can become serious and life-threatening in some people, if left untreated.
 This can be very serious particularly in people with diabetes, where the infection can spread and cause malignant otitis externa.

-If you have an infection, medication will depend on the cause of the infection.
+For those with an infection, medication will depend on the cause of the infection.
 Other medications will help reduce other symptoms, such as pain and inflammation.
-Your doctor may recommend:
+The doctor may advise: